Soaring Spirits Survey of Widowed People

 Since 2008, excellent, innovative programs have made Soaring Spirits the world’s largest inclusive network of widowed people.
 Our size and diversity put us in a unique position to serve our communities.

-In 2013, Soaring Spirits collaborated with Dr. Carrie West, and Schreiner University, to conduct a survey.
+In 2013, Soaring Spirits collaborated with Dr. Carrie West and Schreiner University to conduct a survey.
 The goal was to find out more about the lives of widowed people, their needs, and whether Soaring Spirits programs have made a difference.
-Nearly 900 widowed men and women spent a half hour or more to share their information, experiences, and feelings with us.
-To date, Dr. West’s survey has been the most comprehensive study of widowed people of all ages, men and women.
-Participants included a large sample of younger widowed, widowed people with children at home, unmarried widowed, and LGBT households.
+Nearly 900 widowed people spent a half hour or more to share their information, experiences, and feelings with us.
+To date, Dr. West’s survey has been the most comprehensive study of widowed people of all ages.
+Participants included a large sample of younger widowed, widowed people with children at home, unmarried widowed, and LGBTQ+ households.

 Unlike most studies of widowed people, we didn’t concentrate solely on grief or on the first year after the loss.
 We wanted to learn about the full lives of people living through loss in order to provide complete, comprehensive, and innovative support.